 Another issue is that of address constants pointing between modules.
 If two different modules (Q and R) are loaded by two different CPXLOAD operations, and module Q contains an address constant that refers to module R, then module R must have been loaded with CPXLOAD PERMANENT.
 If both modules Q and R must be loaded separately with CPXLOAD TEMPORARY operand, then one or the other module must be redesigned to eliminate the address constant.
-If both modules Q and R can be loaded together with CPXLOAD TEMPORARY operand, the address constant can be resolved.
+If both modules Q and R can be loaded together with CPXLOAD TEMPORARY operand, then neither need be redesigned, the address constant can be resolved.